 JR: Yeah, due to the fact alas after I journey in a lot of other countries in which what I do, just paper and glue, isn’t always considered as an artwork, I get arrested, deported, put in jail–

-Anderson Cooper: What– what’s an artwork in a single united state is a jailable offence in some other?
+Anderson Cooper: What– what’s an artwork in a single united States is a jailable offense in some other?

-JR’s been committing jailable offences considering he changed into a teenager.
-He says he becomes again and again kicked out of excessive faculty and might sneak out at night time with pals, spray painting graffiti in tough to reach regions.
+JR’s been committing jailable offenses considering he changed into a teenager.
+Heagain and again kicked out of excessive faculty and might sneak out at night time with pals, spray painting graffiti in tough to reach regions.

 JR: We all have that experience of, “I wanna exist.
 I wanna, like a display that I’m right here that I’m present.”